Nissi (musician): Career

-In 2021, she claimed to have been part of the Jaguar Land Rover engineering team of the that designed and put together the 2023 Range Rover Model and launched a charity NFT collection on the Binance NFT marketplace.
+In 2021, she was one of the Jaguar Land Rover engineering team members that designed and put together the 2023 Range Rover Model and launched a charity NFT collection on the Binance NFT marketplace.
+She also released a 3D Animation short film titled "The Satchel" where she worked in the roles of a director, producer and composer created by her company.
+She also the 2022 Havana Club X Burna design awarded most innovative product at Paris Packaging week 2023.